 Music therapy is a discipline in which credentialed professionals use music purposefully within therapeutic relationships to support development, health, and well-being.
 Music therapists use music safely and ethically to address human needs within cognitive, communicative, emotional, musical, physical, social, and spiritual domains.

-- Canadian Association of Music Therapists
+- Canadian Association for Music Therapists

 What is an MTA?

 MTA stands for Music Therapist Accredited.
 MTA's have completed a university music therapy program, a 1,000 hour supervised internship, and a board-certified examination, gaining the credentials (MTA).
 Music therapists maintain their clinical and musical skills through continuing education and abide by the ethical principles put forth by the Canadian Association of Music Therapists.

 What is the Canadian Association of Music Therapists?

 The Canadian Association of Music Therapists (CAMT) is the national body promoting music therapy and supporting, advocating, and certifying professional music therapists (MTAs) in Canada.

 What is a music therapy assessment?